project-ellis/ellis/doc/ellis_op_design.md

 #### Request

+A request is a hierarchical object with the following fields at the top level:

 ```
   id:
   module:
   procedure:
   params:
   (optional) is_tracing:
+  (optional) signature:
 ```

+The `params` field is a map, but the details of that field will depend on the nature of the particular module and procedure.

+If `is_tracing` is present and set to `true`, then the timing and stages of execution will be traced while executing the request.
+This allows periodic sampling when investigating performance issues.

+If `signature` is present, it represents an alternate signature, above and beyond the security afforded by the SSL HTTP/2 connection, and is computed based on a canonical ordering of the unpacked request in memory, sans the `signature` field, but including the request id field (in this case, the client should take precautions against repetition of the same request id, e.g. by using a properly random ID chosen from a sufficiently large set.

+The signature may specify a different identity than the one associated with the SSL connection.

 #### Response

+A response is a hierarchical object with the following fields at the top level:

 ```
   id:
   module:
   procedure:
-  (one of the following)
+  (exactly one of the following)
     error:
     result:
   nanos:
   (optional) trace_info
 ```

+The `id`, `module`, and `procedure` fields match those of the request.

+Either the `error` field or the `result` field is present, but not both.
+The `error` field is only present when a request has failed, and contains an error code, a more detailed message, and possibly other details such as the file, line number, and function that generated the error.
+The `result` field is a map, but the details of that field will depend on the nature of the particular module and procedure.

+The `trace_info` field is only present if the corresponding request specified a value of true for `is_tracing`.

 #### Streaming

-Framing will only be potentially relevant in the case of a notification stream.
-Notification streams should be no problem but will be implemented in the future.
-However, since a notification stream is crucial for implementing a real-time updating client that does not suffer from the latency caused by a request/response ping-pong, we need to figure out how that will work with HTTP/2 and get the API structure in place before stabilizing the API, otherwise it may result in a bad experience for early adopters of Ellis.
+Framing of multiple request or response objects will only be potentially relevant in the case of a notification stream.
+Notification streams will be implemented in the future, with the objective of allowing a real-time updating client that does not suffer from the latency caused by a request/response ping-pong, such as one might find in an MMORPG.
+This should be compatible with a long-living HTTP/2 stream, but we need to do the exploration and get the API structure in place before we consider the API stabile, so as to provide a better experience for early adopters of Ellis Op.

-Framing layer specifies terminator, length style, separator, initiator.
+The framing layer may be considered as independent of the codec, and specifies terminator, length style, separator, initiator.
 So we can have for example:

   * no length encoding plus newline terminator
   * binary length encoding, and no terminator at all